Mackintosh MacKay: Early life and education

-Post Disruption
+Post disruption

 At the Disruption in 1843 he gave up one of the best livings in the Church of Scotland and joined the Dissenting party.
 Between 1844 and 1847 he spent much of his time visiting the Highlands and Islands in the yacht "Breadalbane", preaching to the people, and at the same time writing for and editing the Gaelic organ of the Free Church—An Fhianuis.
 Of this publication 37 parts appeared, dating from 1845 to 1850.

 During the distress in the Highlands in 1846-7-8, consequent on the failure of the potato crop, he brought the condition of his fellow Highlanders before the General Assembly of the Free Church, with the result that upwards of £15,000 was collected for their relief.
 He also did much in the way of providing bursaries for Highland students, and with the assistance of the Ladies' Society of the Free Church he had a number of schools established in remote parts of the Highlands and Islands.

 MacKay was elected moderator of the Free Church General Assembly on 24 May 1849, succeeding Patrick Clason of Buccleuch Church in the role.
 The Assembly was held at Tanfield Hall in Canonmills.
 He was succeeded in turn by Nathaniel Paterson in 1850.

 In the early 1850s he travelled to Australia to spread the views of the Free Church.
 He became minister of the Gaelic Church, Melbourne, Australia, 1854-1856.
 He was elected minister of St George's Presbyterian Church, Sydney, New South Wales, in May 1856, being responsible for its first permanent purpose-built church in 1860.
 He continued there from 1856-61.

 Returning home he took up a post in Free Church, Tarbert, Harris, 1862-1868.
-He died at 3 Bellfield, Portobello, 17 May 1873.
+He died at 3 Bellfield, Portobello on 17 May 1873.
 He is buried in Duddingston Kirkyard in south Edinburgh.
 The grave lies against the western boundary wall.
 A secondary memorial exists to MacKay in Grange Cemetery reasserting his burial in Duddingston.